Mister-Industries/tinyCore/README.md

 Special thanks to:
 - The Adafruit team for inspiration
-- ARM for microcontroller architecture
+- PCBWay for a generous manufacturing sponsorship
 - All our open source contributors

 ## Support